hbakardzhiev/javaTask/README.md

   - 10KB.txt takes 17ms
   - 1000KB.txt takes 6sms
   - 1MB.txt takes 261ms
-  - 10MB.txt takes around 1116ms (the output is too big to be transfered over POST.
-I would have to consider for future improvement choping output into smaller packets to send successfully.)
+  - 10MB.txt takes around 1116ms (the output is too big to be transferred over POST.
+I would have to consider for future improvement chopping output into smaller packets to send successfully.)

 Big-O complexity analysis:
   - creation of variables takes O(1)